adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 ## Implement for `Weak` and `NonNull`

-`Weak<T>` and `NonNull<T>` were not supported by the prior unstable arbitrary self tpes support, but they share the property that it may be desirable to implement method calls to `T` using them as self types.
+`Weak<T>` and `NonNull<T>` were not supported by the prior unstable arbitrary self types support, but they share the property that it may be desirable to implement method calls to `T` using them as self types.
 Unfortunately they also share the property that these types have many Rust methods using `self`, `&self` or `&mut self`.
 If we added to the set of Rust methods in future, we'd [shadow any such method calls](#method-shadowing).
 We can't implement `Receiver` for these types unless we come up with a policy that all subsequent additions to these types would instead be associated functions.
 That would make the future APIs for these types a confusing mismash of methods and associated functions, and the extra user complexity doesn't seem merited.

 ## Not do it